schau-sjsu/genome_assembly_tools_log/README.md

 ## Data

-All genomic data used to run the experiments can be found in this [shared drive](https://drive.google.com/drive/u/0/folders/0AHXdXJo2tlYhUk9PVA).
-The shared drive includes the following data:
+All genomic data used to run the experiments can be found in this [Google Drive folder](https://drive.google.com/drive/folders/1lq3H0CXwFahBczYqZacRO6HOX-n3_nXH?usp=share_link).
+The folder includes the following data:

 * Reference genomes and reads
   * MBARC dataset